nirajregar7-cmd/sanwarapp/replit.md

 Sanwar is a smart salon booking platform that helps local salon shopkeepers digitize their business and allows customers to easily discover and book services.
 Think of it like Zomato for salons, but with features inspired by IRCTC's booking system — showing live available slots, clear pricing, and instant confirmations.
 The platform serves two distinct user types: salon owners who want to go digital and attract more customers, and customers who want quick, online salon bookings without waiting lines.

 **Latest Update (August 2025):** Successfully transitioned from Replit Auth to traditional email/password authentication, making the platform accessible to everyone without requiring Replit accounts.
 Users can now sign up by choosing their role and login with email and password.
-Implemented complete social login integration with Google and Facebook OAuth. **SMS OTP Password Reset System:** ✓ COMPLETED - Fully operational SMS-based OTP password reset for both customers and salon owners with smart user lookup, Twilio integration, secure 10-minute OTP expiry, and comprehensive database management.
+Implemented complete social login integration with Google and Facebook OAuth. **SMS OTP Password Reset System:** ✓ COMPLETED - Fully operational SMS-based OTP password reset for both customers and salon owners with smart user lookup, Twilio integration, secure 10-minute OTP expiry, and comprehensive database management. **Emoji-Based Mood Rating System:** ✓ COMPLETED - Revolutionary 5-level mood rating system (😞 Very Disappointed to 😍 Absolutely Amazing) alongside traditional star ratings, with interactive selector and display components fully integrated into review system.
 Platform is now deployment-ready for Render platform with custom domain sanwarhub.in (purchased from Hostinger) ready for connection.

 **Admin Verification System:** ✓ COMPLETED - Comprehensive salon verification system allowing admins to view complete salon profiles exactly as customers see them before approval.
 Features include full profile preview (services, staff, gallery, reviews, working hours), verification notes system, seamless approve/reject workflow from single interface, and real-time status display in salon owner dashboard with admin feedback visibility.